babel/website/docs/helper-environment-visitor.md

 }
 ```

 The plugin works generally.
-However, it can not handle an edge case where top-level `this` is in computed class elements:
+However, it can not handle an edge case where top-level `this` is used within computed class elements:

 ```js title="input.js"
 class Bar {